vortex-es/vortex-es.github.io/markets/forecast.md

     <b> NEW! </b> Check FORECAST accuracy against <a href="http://www.sotaventogalicia.com/en" target="_blank">Sotavento</a> real-time measurements, on-line.
 Simply <a href="mailto:info@vortex.es">contact us</a> to get access and log into Vortex as usual.
 </div>

-#Power <a href=../solutions/forecast>FORECAST</a>, wind-to-win
+#Power & Wind <a href=../solutions/forecast>FORECAST</a>, wind-to-win

-Vortex Power FORECAST service opens a window on energy productions from next hour to next days.
+Power FORECAST service opens a window on energy productions from next hour to next days.
 Delivered securely and automatically, its performance can be checked in a constantly update online validation exercise.

-#Wind <a href=../solutions/forecast>FORECAST</a>, simplify your O&M decisions

-Vortex Wind FORECAST service is the result of more than 20 years experience with manufacturers maintenance teams.
+Wind FORECAST service is the result of more than 20 years experience with manufacturers maintenance teams.
 Based on their requests, an extremely easy-to-use interface has been designed to fulfill O&M, always urgent, needs.